-Course Supervisor: Dr. Balázs Siba Contact Hours per Semester: 30 Credit Point Value: Prerequisites: Name of Instructor: Dr. Balázs Siba Monty Taylor Language of instruction: English Recommended Semester: III.
-Type of Course: seminar Method of evaluation: 1.
-Class attendance, attention, and participation are important for each student.
+Course Supervisor: Dr. habil.
+Balázs Siba Contact Hours per Semester: Credit Point Value: Prerequisites: Name of Instructor: Dr. habil.
+Balázs Siba Arthur M. Taylor Classification: compulsory Course's Semester III.
+Language of instruction: English Recommended Type of Course: seminar Method of evaluation: Semester: III.
+1. Class attendance, attention, and participation are important for each student.
 The student must attend 90% of the scheduled course time to receive credit without a reduction in the grade.
 2. Reading - The textbooks should be read completely.
 3. "I Believe" Statement - Each student will be asked to write an essay at the close of the class which expresses his/her personal beliefs concerning Christian education and the task of teaching.
 This essay should be understood as a "work in progress" and should not be considered as the student's final statement on the topic.
 This is an essay, not a composition.
 It should be written concisely in less than three pages.
-It should give evidence that the student has thought through all the major questions of educational philosophy for Christian
+It should give evidence that the student has thought through all the major questions of educational philosophy for Christian education.